Anisotropic Mesh Adaptation for Image Representation: AMA image representation framework

 Fig. \ref{img-rep-pepper} shows similar results for the image peppers at $SD=3\%$.
 The quality for $\MM_{aniso,3}$ is PSNR=30.89 and is PSNR=28.05 for ED.
 As can be seen from Fig. \ref{img-rep-lena} and Fig. \ref{img-rep-pepper}, the $\MM_{aniso,3}$ meshes preserve key features of the original image by concentrating more triangular elements around the edges and texture regions.
 The quality of $\MM_{aniso,3}$ representation is much better than that of the ED representation.

-The representation qualities for both image Lena and peppers using different AMA methods are shown in Table \ref{table-1}.
+The representation qualities for both image Lena and peppers using different AMA methods are shown in Table \ref{table-AMA}.
 The results obtained using ED scheme are also presented for comparison purpose.
 As can be seen, the quality of $\MM_{iso,3}$ representation is comparable to ED but not as good as the anisotropic ones.

 The results confirm that more iterations of Step 2 and Step 3, that is, increasing the values of $k$, does improve the mesh quality.
 For example, for image Lena at $SD=3\%$, PSNR increases from 29.67 for $\MM_{H,1}$ to 30.45 for $\MM_{H,3}$ and from 29.81 for $\MM_{aniso,1}$ to 31.00 for $\MM_{aniso,3}$.
 Similar results are observed for image peppers.
 The reason is that after each mesh adaptation, better information are preserved from the original image and the mesh is closer to the $\MM$-uniform mesh.
 However, for the two images we are investigating, $k=3$ already provides a mesh with good quality and further adaptation does not make significant improvement.
+The results of PSNR values using $\MM_{H,k}$ and $\MM_{aniso,k}$ at different $k$ values are presented in Table \ref{table-kvalue} for different images at sample density of 3\%.
+The optimal value of $k$ depends on the given image.
+For example, $k=2$ is the best for image saturn, $k=3$ works the best for images Lena, and peppers.
+For image lighthouse, $\MM_{H,k}$ and $\MM_{aniso,k}$ have different optimal $k$ values and $k=3$ is a good balance.

-Comparing $\MM_{H,1}$ and $\MM_{aniso,1}$ in Table \ref{table-1}, we see that the absolute Hessian $|H|$ is not an optimal metric tensor, and the performance of $\MM_{aniso,1}$ is better than $\MM_{H,1}$ for all cases, although the difference is not significant.
+Comparing $\MM_{H,1}$ and $\MM_{aniso,1}$ in Table \ref{table-AMA} and Table \ref{table-kvalue}, we see that the absolute Hessian $|H|$ is not an optimal metric tensor, and the performance of $\MM_{aniso,1}$ is better than $\MM_{H,1}$ for all cases, although the difference is not significant.
 By adapting both $\MM_{H}$ and $\MM_{aniso}$ meshes three times, $\MM_{aniso,3}$ performs better than $\MM_{H,3}$ for image Lena while the opposite occurs for image peppers.
+The results of $\MM_{H,3}$ and $\MM_{aniso,3}$ for the other three images are presented in Table \ref{table-AMA2}.
 The qualities of the representation depend on the specific image but overall performance are comparable for $\MM_{H}$ and $\MM_{aniso}$.
 In this paper, we choose $\MM_{aniso,3}$ as the representative from the AMA framework and propose a new image representation method based on AMA and GPR in the next section.